Graduate Catalog • 2012-2013

 Program of Study for the M.S. in Forensic Science

 The Master of Science in Forensic Science program is a two-year program including summer.
 A student’s academic program will be determined on a case-by-case basis and may not be the same for every student.
 In general, year one will consist of completing undergraduate prerequisites, the writing of a thesis proposal, and the selection of a thesis committee.
 Depending on a student’s background, some graduate courses may be taken in the first year.
 The writing of the thesis proposal and the selection of the thesis committee will occur in the 2-credit Thesis Prospectus course (FSC 500) which is offered during the spring semester.
 The thesis committee will consist of a primary mentor and two other individuals.
 All members of the thesis committee must have at a minimum a master’s degree.
 The primary mentor must be a member of the Cedar Crest College faculty and the second reader must be external to the Forensic Science Program and the Department of Chemical and Physical Sciences.
 The selection of the second reader may, for instance, be a faculty member from another department at Cedar Crest College, a faculty member from another institution, or a forensic science practitioner.
 The role of the secondary reader is to provide the student with technical guidance in consultation with the primary reader.
-The third reader must be a faculty member from the Cedar Crest College Forensic Science Program who will perform an administrative review of the thesis.
-The composition of the thesis committee must be approved by the Advisory Committee.
+The third reader must be a faculty member from the Cedar Crest College Forensic Science Program who will perform technical and administrative review of the thesis.
+The composition of the thesis committee must be approved by the Faculty.

 Undergraduate prerequisites include three advanced natural science courses, one statistics course, and subject matter in forensic science, which are necessary for success in the program.
 The advanced natural science courses include Biochemistry, Genetics, and Instrumental Analysis.
 Students accepted into the program without these courses must register for these courses at the undergraduate level during the first year.
-In addition, students will need background in crime scene reconstruction, forensic pattern evidence, trace evidence analysis, microscopy, and forensic biology.
+In addition, students will need background in forensic pattern evidence, trace evidence analysis, microscopy, and forensic biology.
 Students without sufficient undergraduate background in any of these areas will also be asked to register for undergraduate courses offering this background during the first year.

 Students will be required to perform the bulk of their master’s thesis research during the summer between the first and second year.
 Research can be performed on campus or at an external laboratory (requires prior approval from the Program Director and Advisory Committee).
 Cedar Crest offers two summer sessions and students will be required to register for both sessions.